More than 40 House Democrats call for Boebert to be stripped of committee assignments over anti-Muslim attacks

 Omar said the story was “made up” and called for Boebert to be disciplined by House leaders.

 Boebert sent a tweet Friday in which she apologized “to anyone in the Muslim community I offended with my comment about Rep. Omar.”
-But in a phone call with Omar on Monday, Boebert refused to publicly apologize and instead accused the Minnesota Democrat of “anti-American and anti-Semitic” rhetoric, prompting Omar to end the call.
+But in a phone call with Omar on Monday, Boebert refused to publicly apologize and instead accused the Minnesota Democrat of “anti-American and antisemitic” rhetoric, prompting Omar to end the call.

-In a separate letter, the House Progressive Caucus also called for Boebert to lose her committee assignments.
+In a separate letter, the Progressive Caucus also called for Boebert to lose her committee assignments.
 That letter, led by Reps.
-Jamaal Bowman (D-N.Y.), Cori Bush (D-Mo.), André Carson (D-Ind.) and Jayapal and co-signed by 34 other House progressive members, including Chu, says Boebert’s actions make their work environment dangerous.
+Jamaal Bowman (D-N.Y.), Cori Bush (D-Mo.), André Carson (D-Ind.) and Jayapal and co-signed by 34 other caucus members, including Chu, said Boebert’s actions make their work environment dangerous.

-“We refuse to stand by as Islamophobia, anti-Blackness, anti-immigrant sentiment, and xenophobia are trafficked into the halls of Congress by members of the Republican party,” the progressives wrote.
+“We refuse to stand by as Islamophobia, anti-Blackness, anti-immigrant sentiment, and xenophobia are trafficked into the halls of Congress by members of the Republican party,” the lawmakers wrote.
 “Today, we are calling for Rep. Boebert to be removed from her committee assignments.
 Our response to behavior that creates a dangerous work environment and furthers a climate of toxicity and intolerance cannot be silence.”

 House Republican leaders have been facing calls to condemn Islamophobic remarks by members of their conference, including Boebert and Rep. Marjorie Taylor Greene (R-Ga.), amid concern that their silence is enabling extremist rhetoric that contributes to bigotry and potential threats of violence toward Muslims.

-And while the Democrats’ Thursday letters target Republican leadership, House Democratic leadership apparently has not decided how best to address Boebert’s actions.
-So far, no decision has been made to strip Boebert of her committee assignments.
+And while the Democrats’ Thursday letters target Republican leadership, no decision has been made by Democratic leadership to strip Boebert of her committee assignments.

 Some Democrats have begun to privately argue that if they punish Boebert for her comments, regardless of how dangerous they are, they would spend the rest of their term censuring Republicans for other problematic remarks.

-During an interview on MSNBC Thursday, House Majority Leader Steny H. Hoyer (D-Md.) brushed off a question on whether Democratic leadership has had conversations about Boebert's behavior.
+During an interview Thursday on MSNBC, House Majority Leader Steny H. Hoyer (D-Md.) brushed off a question on whether Democratic leadership has had conversations about Boebert’s behavior.

 “We’re having conversations as to the appropriate actions that ought to be taken,” Hoyer said, before noting that Democratic leadership is currently focused on making sure that a measure to fund the government is passed before Friday’s midnight deadline.
-“The Boebert issue is an important issue, Islamophobia and anti-Semitism and racism are all critically important issues that our country must get over, must oppose and must exercise from our public polity, if you will.
+“The Boebert issue is an important issue.
+Islamophobia and antisemitism and racism are all critically important issues that our country must get over, must oppose and must exercise from our public polity, if you will.
 And we’ll deal with that.
 But right now, we’re dealing with extraordinarily important issues, and we need to get those done.”

-Hoyer said he doesn’t anticipate a vote “certainly this week, or possibly next week” on Boebert’s committee assignments.
+Hoyer said he did no anticipate a vote “certainly this week, or possibly next week” on Boebert’s committee assignments.

-Boebert has not apologized to Omar and instead has doubled down on the attacks, which the caucus leaders said in their letter have led to “violent death threats” being leveled against Omar and a “chilling effect on other Muslim American staff members and people across this country.”
+The caucus leaders said in their letter that Boebert’s attacks have led to “violent death threats” being leveled against Omar and a “chilling effect on other Muslim American staff members and people across this country.”

-During a news conference Tuesday, Omar played to reporters a threatening voicemail that she said she received after Boebert accused her of “anti-American and anti-Semitic” rhetoric in a video posted on social media.
+During a news conference Tuesday, Omar played to reporters a threatening voice mail that she said she received after Boebert accused her of “anti-American and antisemitic” rhetoric in a video posted on social media.

-Omar, along with two other Muslim lawmakers currently serving in the House — fellow Democratic Reps.
-Carson and Rashida Tlaib (Mich.) — also urged McCarthy to make clear that such attacks will not be tolerated within his party’s ranks.
+Omar and two other Muslim lawmakers in the House — Carson and Rep. Rashida Tlaib (D-Mich.) — urged McCarthy to make clear that such attacks will not be tolerated within his party’s ranks.

-“We cannot pretend that this hate speech from leading politicians doesn’t have real consequences,” said Omar.
+“We cannot pretend that this hate speech from leading politicians doesn’t have real consequences,” Omar said.

-Still, McCarthy has remained mum about Boebert’s behavior.
+McCarthy has remained mum about Boebert’s behavior.

-Boebert would not be the first House Republican to lose committee assignments over incendiary remarks.
+Boebert would not be the first current House Republican to lose committee assignments over incendiary remarks.
+Earlier this year, Greene was stripped of her committee assignments for supporting online comments encouraging violence against Democrats and peddling antisemitic tropes.
 In November, the House voted to censure Rep. Paul A. Gosar (R-Ariz.) after he tweeted an anime video that depicted him killing Rep. Alexandria Ocasio-Cortez (D-N.Y.).
-Earlier this year, Greene was stripped of her committee assignments for supporting online comments encouraging violence against Democrats and peddling anti-Semitic tropes.